P0rtier/Code-Review/README.md

 ### Features
 - Automated reviewer suggestions for pull requests based on availability.
 - Code reviewers assignment to pull requests.
-- Automated notifications and reminders about pending code reviews.
+- Automated reminders and notifications about pending code reviews and statistics.
-- Code review statistics and leaderboards.
+- Code review statistics (finished and active reviews, average review time) filtered by user, project, and time period).
+- User leaderboards filtered by project.
+- Light and dark mode.
+- Distinction between different code review types (assigned to a user, yet to be assigned to a team member).

 ### Authors
 - [Kamil Bauer](https://www.linkedin.com/in/kamil-bauer-678392239/)